 Moving to London in 2000, ‘Lady JMo’ featured in several British sitcoms, co-hosted Liquid News, a daily entertainment show on the BBC while also featuring on several comedy panels including Stephen Fry’s QI.

 Her 2001 solo show won the prestigious Herald Angel Award at the Edinburgh Comedy Festival.
 With a groundswell of comedy fans, Julia also won Time Out London’s ‘Comedy Performer of the Year’.

-Julia also met her husband, Dan in the UK, where she also gave birth to her first daughter, Ruby.
-They all moved back to Australia in 2008, where Julia and Australian Opera star David Hobson won Channel 7’s celebrity singing show It Takes Two.
+Julia gave birth to her first daughter, Ruby, in London.
+They moved back to Australia in 2008, where Julia and Australian Opera star David Hobson won Channel 7’s celebrity singing show It Takes Two.

 Julia gave birth to her second daughter, Sophie, in 2008 and with a babe in arms, she became a published author, penning some of her memoirs in ‘Don’t You Know Who I Used To Be?’ in 2009.